Michael-Cowie/Notes/Math/calculus/derivatives/notation.md

 - $df$ is a **differential**, an infinitesimal change in $f$
 - $\frac{df}{dx}$ is a **derivative**, a rate of change.
 The derivative determines how large the differential will be for a given infinitesimal input change.
-- $f'(x)$ is another notation for a derivative
+- $f'(x)$ is another notation for a derivative of the function $f$.

-The functional representation and derivatives is often used to how as change of distance in the context of proofs.
+The functional representation of derivatives is often used to show change of distance in the context of proofs.
 Below is an example for the product rule.

 <div align='center'>
     <img src='../images/22.png' width='300'>
 </div>

-Here, $\frac{df}{dx}$ is used to represent a change of length, $df$, but by definition the derivative is a rate of change.
+Here, $\frac{df}{dx}$ is used to represent a change of length $df$, but by definition the derivative is a rate of change.
 In this example, the input increases by some amount $dx$.
 This means as the input $x$ increases by some amount $dx$, the function $f(x)$ increases by an amount $df$.